310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p1.md

 [^1]: Referring to <a href="https://ensemble-stars.fandom.com/wiki/High_and_Low" target="_blank">High and Low</a>, that was set in Australia.
 Please check <a href="https://enstarsmasterlist.github.io/scoutevent" target="_blank">this masterlist</a> for a translation.
 [^2]: Suica card is Japan’s smart card, used as a fare card for trains.
 See more <a href="https://en.wikipedia.org/wiki/Suica" target="_blank">here</a>.
 [^3]: Kamegorou is this <a href="https://ensemble-stars.fandom.com/wiki/(Paradise_of_the_Sea)_Souma_Kanzaki" target="_blank">pond turtle</a>, raised in the Marine Life Club.
-[^4]: The time-point Eichi is referring to is March, as that’s the last month of the year (The year refreshes in April).
+[^4]: The time-point Eichi is referring to is March, as that’s the last month of the fiscal year (The fiscal year refreshes in April).
 ATLANTIS is referring to the amusement park from <a href="https://ensemble-stars.fandom.com/wiki/Atlantis" target="_blank"><em>fine’s</em> Climax event</a>.
+Please check <a href="https://enstarsmasterlist.github.io/scoutevent" target="_blank">this masterlist</a> for a translation.
 [^5]: Referring to <a href="/abyss" target="_blank">ABYSS</a>, the story about Kanata’s childhood.
 [^6]: Mizusaba says <em>nankurunai sa</em>, which is an Okinawan saying that means “as long as you do the right thing, things will work out somehow”.
 [^7]: The story <a href="/meteor_impact/second_half_p2/#Chapter-21" target="_blank">Meteor Impact</a> also talks about the tale, starting from the second half, Chapter 21.